Fill in the Blanks

 • Show Possible Values - Toggle to display possible options for the correct answer:

-• For text-free questions, blank fields are available for the student to enter the correct answer.
+• For free text questions, blank fields are available for the student to enter the correct answer.

 • For drop-down questions, all the correct values (anything within the <<< >>> chevrons) are provided in each of the answer positions in a randomized order.
 You can also add incorrect answers (one per line).